Elena-Kargopoltsev/Managerial-Analytics-Projects-with-Tableau-/README.md

 1. Tour de France Overview

-   The project aims to analyze the activity participation of the world's countries in the Tour de France cycling from its inception in 1903 to 2016 by creating an interactive Tableau dashboard.
+   The project aims to analyze the activity participation of the world's countries in the Tour de France cycling from its beginning in 1903 to 2016 by creating an interactive Tableau dashboard.

    To view the Tableau dashboards, visit my profile: https://public.tableau.com/app/profile/elena.kargopoltsev/viz/Part2_Visualizations/TourdeFranceOverview